mvarga1989/mvarga1989/README.md

 - geoid modelling.

 ### Selected Contributions
+There are the selected research contributions, picked up from the numerous projects on which I have been working on:
 - geoid and gravity field models of the Republic of Croatia, France (Auvergne), Colorado (USA), Mediterranean Sea
 - proposal for the modernization of the Croatian height reference system
 - development of geodetic reference system transformation algorithms, workflows and software, including distortion modelling, for several areas worldwide